 Substance abuse professionals with master’s degrees may be qualified on the basis of 1) licensing in a health discipline or 2) a combination of education, experience and certification.

-A professional may be qualified as a QSAP I on the basis of licensure as one of the following: psychologist, physician, physician’s assistant, psychiatric nurse practitioner, psychiatric clinical nurse specialist, professional counselor, certified social worker, or marriage and family therapist.
+A professional may be qualified as a QSAP I on the basis of licensure as one of the following: clinic psychologist, physician, physician’s assistant, psychiatric nurse practitioner, psychiatric clinical nurse specialist, professional counselor, master’s level social worker, or marriage and family therapist.

-A non-licensed individual who holds a master’s degree in a qualifying field and has completed a practicum is also eligible for QSAP I status, but not at the entry level.
+A non-licensed individual who holds a master’s degree in a qualifying field and has completed a practicum or qualifying post-degree supervised work experience is also eligible for QSAP I status, but only after achieving certification.

-With a master’s in psychology, counseling, social work, or psychiatric nursing (or with a master’s in another behavioral health field and sufficient coursework to establish equivalency), a professional can work as a QSAP II.
-He or she must work under the supervision of a QSAP I until such time as certification has been earned.
+With a master’s in psychology, counseling, social work, or psychiatric nursing (or with a master’s in another behavioral health field and sufficient coursework to establish equivalency), a professional can work as a QSAP I. He or she must achieve a qualifying substance abuse counseling certification.